 The Teaching the ‘Whole Student’ Resources will direct you to resources on campus that might be useful to yourself as you progress through your graduate program or may be helpful for your students.
 Recognizing ourselves and our students as a ‘whole’ individual with needs and values beyond those that appear in the classroom will help us build a community of committed and connected learners.
 These resources include counseling & mental health services, career planning, child care & parenting, support for international, LGBTQ, and students of color, and financial assistance.

 Final Friday Workshops are lunchtime (read PIZZA) workshops for experienced GTAs who want to discuss different facets of teaching in higher education.
-All workshops are located at CTE (Budig 135).
-You must sign-up to attend the workshops as space is limited and we will need to know your dietary restrictions.
+There are no Final Friday Workshops planned for Fall 2020.
 Contact KColyott@KU.edu with any questions or comments on the Final Friday Workshop Series.

 Graduate Seminar Modules